bpag201/ECM2434_GroupH/GroupHSprint1/README.md

-# Welcome to the Exeter Orienteering Project
+# Welcome to the ...

 ### Group H
 ___